⚓ Rhode Island Eviction Notice Laws

 📋 File eviction complaint1–2 daysAfter notice period expires

-📬 Summons served on tenant3–7 daysBy constable or sheriff
+📬 Summons served3–7 daysBy constable or sheriff

 ⚖️ Court hearing14–21 daysFrom filing date